syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 ## ${MSGID}

-A string specifying the type of the message in IETF-syslog (RFC5424-formatted) messages.
+A string specifying the type of the message in IETF-syslog (RFC-5424 formatted) messages.
 For example, a firewall might use the ${MSGID} \"TCPIN\" for incoming TCP traffic and the ${MSGID}
 \"TCPOUT\" for outgoing TCP traffic.
 By default, syslog-ng OSE does not specify this value, but uses a dash (-) character instead.
 If an